Caprese Stuffed Chicken with Balsamic Glaze

 • Category: Main Course

-• Method: Pan-sear and Bake
+• Method: Pan-seared and baked

 • Cuisine: American, Italian